maelm-Epita/dotfiles/README.md

 ## install
 run the make_links.sh script
 ```
-cd dotfiles-arch
+cd dotfiles/
-./make_links.sh "{theme_name}"
+./make_links.sh
 ```
-where {theme_name} is the name of a subdirectory in the dotfiles/ directory
+the name of the available themes are the names of subdirectories in the dotfiles/ directory
 ### Warning : this script is not safe and calls dangerous commands such as rm -rf.
 ### make sure it is able to find all the files it needs to, don't install nixos config onto another distro,
 ### and don't name files anything stupid such as "*" or "/".